 One Owner Home.
-Built by an Engineer as his own personal residence, he first built this house in Texas, then refined, perfected and rebuilt a second version when Phillips Petroleum Company transferred them (both husband and wife were engineers) to Bartlesville.
+Built by Engineers as their own personal residence, they first built this house in Texas, then refined, perfected and rebuilt a second version when Phillips Petroleum Company transferred them (both husband and wife were engineers) to Bartlesville.
 Virtually every feature that can be imagined has been designed into this magnificent home!

 This house is Over-engineered and Ultra-Engineered.
 It features 3 times the normal amount of iron rebar in the foundation and the concrete was poured in a single continuous pour.
 This makes it stronger with no seams to permit moisture or pest infiltration.
 It was designed as a "Floating Slab" to resist damage from earthquake movement.
 It is the strength that would normally be built for a multi-floor apartment complex.

 The house features 2 X 6 walls and was designed to support a Second Story if one were ever desired.
-Additionally all the windows feature double framing with an extension at the top so that window treatments may be secured in solid wood rather than sheetrock, and so that you have extra room on both sides to securely anchor tie-backs.
+Additionally, all the windows feature double framing on the top and both sides so that window treatments may be secured in solid wood rather than sheetrock, and so that you have extra room on both sides to securely anchor tie-backs.
 As an extra bonus, the framing across the top of the window is extra wide so that drapery and rods can be moved outside the window area permitting a wonderful amount of light to enter.

 The Electrical System features wiring that is one gauge heavier than required.
-Three conductor plugs in areas likely to need grounding are grounded.
-Two connector plugs, in areas that typically have only lights and clocks that do not require grounding are ungrounded.
+Three conductor plugs in areas likely to need grounding (motors, appliances, etc.) are grounded.
+Two connector plugs, in areas that typically have only lights and clocks that do not require grounding (bedrooms, etc.) are ungrounded.
 However, in 1966, personal computers were not planned.
-If you desire a grounded and possibly isolated electrical circuit or circuits, they can be easily installed as the electrical circuit panel (located in the small bedroom closet) is over-sized and has numerous circuit slots available.
+If you desire a grounded and possibly isolated electrical circuit or circuits, they can be easily installed as the electrical circuit panel (located in the bedroom next to the master, closet) has circuit slots available.
 Be sure to look underneath kitchen and living room shelving and inside cabinets, because in addition to the visible electrical outlets, numerous hidden outlets exist, some pressure switches turn on when doors are opened (audio/visual cabinet under LR shelving) and all rooms feature more outlets than normal.

-Installed as a precautionary measure, French drains were added when the house was constructed and the yard features underground drainage.
+Installed as a precautionary measure, French drains and swales were added when the house was constructed and the yard features underground drainage.
 The gentle slope and over an acre of surface area is Ideal for a Water Catchment System for no cost irrigation.
 Neighbor owns a lawn care company, has been maintaining the yard for a number of years and has indicated that he would continue for the new owner, if desired, for $90.00 per month.
 (Of course, this is always subject to change and should be verified independently.)